What are ‘garden birds’?

 - The amount of food you need to supply will vary depending on the season and weather; try to put out only what will get eaten, so there’s nothing left to go off

-- Don’t forget to provide fresh water (in saucer or even bin lid will do) as well, and make sure you clean feeders and tables regularly to avoid disease
+- Don’t forget to provide fresh water too and make sure you clean feeders and tables regularly to avoid disease

 - Provide places for birds to nest and rest safely by planting native trees and shrubs, or putting up nest boxes